HKUST-KnowComp/UnitBall/README.md

 # Unit Model Model for Learning Complex Hyperbolic Embeddings

-Source code of the preprint **Unit Ball Model for Embedding Hierarchical Structures in the Complex Hyperbolic Space**.
+Source code of the preprint [Unit Ball Model for Embedding Hierarchical Structures in the Complex Hyperbolic Space](https://arxiv.org/abs/2105.03966).

 This project is built upon the [Poincare embeddings](https://github.com/facebookresearch/poincare-embeddings).